Nursing covers – shawls, ponchos, scarves, cardigans and aprons

 I really like the multifunctional nursing covers.
 Babies require soooo many things anyway.
 If I can repurpose something, it’s one more thing I don’t have to carry (and remember to bring).
-But there are a lot of other great options as well.
-I’ve listed the nursing scarves, ponchos, shawls, tops, cardigans and aprons that I think are the best – both practical and stylish.
+Although, there are a lot of other great options as well.
+I’ve listed the nursing scarves, ponchos, shawls, tops, cardigans and aprons that I think are the best – both practically and style wise.

 Multifunctional nursing covers

-It’s a 5-in-1 multi use cover.
+It’s a 4-in-1 multi use cover.
 You can use it as a nursing cover, over the shopping cart, to cover a high chair at a restaurant, as a canopy over a car seat and stroller, as a blanket or changing pad or even as an infinity scarf for yourself.
 It’s high quality and it will also protect your baby from sunlight, wind, rain, mosquitoes, germs and pollen while out and about.
 And the stretchy material makes it very easy to use.

 Cover up with nursing scarves

 Another reason for choosing one of these nursing scarves is because the Bozeman Baby Company donates one of every ten scarves, they sell to local health departments.
-In this way, your scarf helps lactation consultants and social workers help other moms.
+In this way, your scarf helps lactation consultants and social workers to help other moms.

 Stylish privacy with Nursing Shawls

 So, what’s the difference between a scarf and a shawl you might think?
-Well, the biggest differences are in shape and size.
+Well, the biggest differences are the shape and size.
 Shawls are bigger and triangular or rectangular in shape.
-Scarves are generally smaller and worn around your neck while you wear the shawl around your body and shoulders.
-Seraphine has beautiful nursing shawls in viscose.
-You can wear it a number of different ways and it can double as a swaddling baby blanket.
+Scarves are generally smaller and worn around your neck .You wear the shawl around your body and shoulders.
+Etsy has so many options to choose from.

 If you’re looking to spend a little less, you can always trust in Amazon.
 I found this nice nursing cover in black.
 It’s soft, breathable, stretchy, solid and cute.
 And black will go with practically everything in your wardrobe.
 It’s an Amazon Choice and has gotten nice reviews.